vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 * 10% - Team and advisors
 * 2.5% - Liquidity bootstrapping (Supply liquidity and incentives to a MON/ETH pool)

 The [Protocol Owner multi-sig](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69) was initially seeded with 100,000,000 tokens on September 23, 2022 ([source](https://etherscan.io/tx/0xa57dd3c6e8f44be7e3f17904b3d5719da1857b205ce3a0af4ddcecd8a4cbb4fc)).
-The [docs](https://docs.defifranc.com/contracts) list contracts used in the initial distribution, but many have been deprecated with the launch of Moneta DAO.
+The [docs](https://docs.defifranc.com/contracts) list the contracts used in the initial distribution, but many have been deprecated with the launch of Moneta DAO.
 Moneta documentation should be updated to reflect new decisions around treasury management and allocation.
 The following chart shows funds that have been returned to the owner multi-sig since the original distribution.

 ![mon_distribution](https://user-images.githubusercontent.com/4058461/232518729-ade22691-2c4c-46b4-b8c4-92d351e953ee.png)